oviu/INST126/Project2/README.md

 # INST 126 Project 2 Hangman Game

-A basic text-based implementation of the game Hangman for the course INST126.
+A text-based implementation of the game Hangman for the course INST126.

 # Rules
 Users have 10 lives to guess all the correct letters of a random